-For each voter a checkmark must be entered next to the voter's name at the start of the voter intake immediately upon finding the voter's name on the checklist.
+For each voter a checkmark must be entered next to the voter's name at the start of the voter intake, immediately upon finding the voter's name on the checklist.
+Put a check or X in the box on the left margin.

-After the voter's address and identity has been verified, at the moment when the voter will be issued a ballot, a single thin line must be drawn through the voter's last name using a ruler or other straight edge.
+After the voter's address and identity has been verified, and at the moment when the voter will be issued a ballot, a single thin line must be drawn through the voter's last name using a ruler or other straight edge.